Smoking and drinking rise during pandemic | DW | 27.12.2021

 More than 652,000 young adults became smokers during the first lockdown, according to the study.

-In France, a study published in the European Journal of Public Health in October 2021, found that among current smokers nearly 27% reported an increase in their tobacco since the country's first lockdown in March 2020, and about 19% reported a decrease.
+A study published in the European Journal of Public Health in October 2021, found that among current smokers in France nearly 27% reported an increase in tobacco use since the country's first lockdown in March 2020, and about 19% reported a decrease.

 An increase in tobacco consumption was associated with people aged 18-34 who experienced anxiety and had a high level of education.

-In Germany, where some cigarette advertising is still allowed, 31% of people aged 14 and over currently smoke, compared to 27% at the end of 2019, according to Germany's long-term study "Deutsche Befragung zum Rauchverhalten" also known as DEBRA (German Survey on Smoking Behavior).
+In Germany, where some cigarette advertising is still allowed, 31% of people older than 14 currently smoke, compared with 27% at the end of 2019, according to the long-term German Study on Smoking Behavior.

-Smoking kills up to 120,000 people per year in Germany, about twice the number of people killed by COVID in the country in nearly two years.
+Smoking kills up to 120,000 people per year in Germany, about twice the number of people killed by COVID-19 in the country in nearly two years.

 Alcohol consumption contributes to 3 million deaths every year globally, according to the World Health Organization, and harmful alcohol use is responsible for 5.1% of the global burden of disease.

-Tobacco has an ever greater death toll, killing 8 million people each year, with 1.2 million of those deaths the result of non-smokers being exposed to second-hand smoke.
+Tobacco has an ever greater death toll, killing 8 million people each year, including 1.2 million nonsmokers who had been exposed to secondhand smoke.
 More than 80% of the world's 1.3 billion tobacco users live in low- and middle-income countries, according to the WHO.

-Despite fewer opportunities to drink socially, alcohol consumption increased among some groups in Germany too
+Despite fewer opportunities to drink socially, alcohol consumption increased among some groups in Germany.

-Falk Kiefer, a doctor and president of the German Society for Addiction Research and Addiction Therapy, told the German news agency DPA about 25% of adults drank more than before the pandemic.
+Falk Kiefer, a doctor and president of the German Society for Addiction Research & Addiction Therapy, told the German news agency DPA that about 25% of adults drank more than they did before the pandemic.

 "People who already drank alcohol regularly at home, for example to make the evening nice — to drive away loneliness, boredom or worries — they now drink more," Kiefer said.

-Sarah Jackson, a behavioral scientist at University College London and lead author of the Addiction study, said that while many smokers took the first lockdown as an opportunity to quit smoking, stress had contributed to others smoking and drinking more.
+Sarah Jackson, a behavioral scientist at University College London and lead author of the Addiction study, said that, though many smokers took the first lockdown as an opportunity to quit, stress contributed to others' smoking and drinking more.

-While some studies have found that there are possible health benefits from moderate alcohol consumption, recent studies have found that no amount of alcohol is safe.
+Though some studies have found that there are possible health benefits of moderate alcohol consumption, recent studies have found that no amount of alcohol is safe.

-Studies have shown that moderate alcohol intake is associated with reduced cardiovascular risk compared to heavy drinking or abstinence.
+Studies have shown that moderate alcohol intake is associated with reduced cardiovascular risk compared with heavy drinking or abstinence.

 Researchers from Oxford University, Peking University, and the Chinese Academy of Medical Sciences wanted to see if there was a causal link.